druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="720" height="360" src="/assets/2020/plotly.html"></iframe>
 {% endraw %}

+(The size of the markers corresponds to the size of RMSE.
+On the left, markers are the same color, but if two markers overlap the alpha will show darker overlap.
+On the right marker color corresponds ot the search order, so we can see later trials are close to the final value.)

 If good metrics are not uniformly distributed, but found close to one another in a Gaussian distribution or any distribution which we can model, then Bayesian optimization can exploit the underlying pattern, and is likely to be more efficient than grid search or naive random search.

-[HyperOpt](http://hyperopt.github.io/hyperopt/) is a Bayesian optimization algorithm by [James Bergstra et al.](https://conference.scipy.org/proceedings/scipy2013/pdfs/bergstra_hyperopt.pdf).
-See this [excellent blog post by Subir Mansukhani](https://blog.dominodatalab.com/hyperopt-bayesian-hyperparameter-optimization/).
+[HyperOpt](http://hyperopt.github.io/hyperopt/) is a Bayesian optimization algorithm by [James Bergstra et al.](https://conference.scipy.org/proceedings/scipy2013/pdfs/bergstra_hyperopt.pdf), see this [excellent blog post by Subir Mansukhani](https://blog.dominodatalab.com/hyperopt-bayesian-hyperparameter-optimization/).

-[Optuna](https://optuna.org/) is a Bayesian optimization algorithm by [Takuya Akiba, et al.](https://arxiv.org/abs/1907.10902).
-See this [excellent blog post by Crissman Loomis](https://medium.com/optuna/using-optuna-to-optimize-xgboost-hyperparameters-63bfcdfd3407) from which the visualization is taken.
+[Optuna](https://optuna.org/) is a Bayesian optimization algorithm by [Takuya Akiba et al.](https://arxiv.org/abs/1907.10902), see this [excellent blog post by Crissman Loomis](https://medium.com/optuna/using-optuna-to-optimize-xgboost-hyperparameters-63bfcdfd3407).

 ## 4. Early Stopping